L. Wolfe Gilbert: Biography

-Born in Odessa, Ukraine, then in the Russian Empire, Gilbert moved to the United States as a young man.
+Born in Odessa in the Russian Empire (present-day Ukraine), Gilbert moved to the United States as a young man.

 Gilbert began his career touring with John L. Sullivan and singing in a quartet at small Coney Island café called College Inn, where he was discovered by English producer Albert Decourville.
 Decourville brought him to London as part of The Ragtime Octet.

 Gilbert's first songwriting success came in 1912, when F. A. Mills Music Publishers published his song "Waiting For the Robert E. Lee" (melody by composer Lewis F. Muir).
 Gilbert later wrote both the words and music to "Down Yonder", a sequel to "Waiting for the Robert E. Lee".
 "Down Yonder" has become something of a standard as an instrumental, though the lyrics are rarely performed.